magnetikonline/sass-structure/README.md

 Borrowing heavily ideas and thinking from the excellent [Scalable and Modular Architecture for CSS](http://smacss.com) guide by [Jonathan Snook](http://snook.ca).
 If you haven't yet had the chance to read about SMACSS already this should be considered essential reading for anyone whom authors CSS in large, unhealthy amounts.

-In addition I have included a [Sass Linter utility](#sass-linter) written in NodeJS to validate Sass document naming conventions against the structures outlined below.
+In addition I have included a [Sass Linter utility](#sass-linter) written in Node.js to validate document naming conventions against the structures outlined below.

 - [Core aims](#core-aims)
 - [File roles](#file-roles)